AMERICAN ASSOCIATION OF NEUROLOGICAL SURGEONS

 The following members made requests to the Treasurer for a status change:

 The Rocky Mountain Neurosurgical Society also has a tradition of informing our members of the loss of any of our colleagues, in as timely a fashion as possible.
-The condolences of the Rocky Mountain Neurosurgical Society are expressed to the friends, family and colleagues of Dr. Lyle Leibrock of Nebraska.
+The condolences of the Rocky Mountain Neurosurgical Society are expressed to the friends, family and colleagues of Dr. Robert Morelli of Nevada and Michael Giffith of Colorado.

 The Society encourages membership applications from those practitioners within our geographic boundaries who specialize in neurosurgery or the allied neurosciences.
 Applications are available through the Secretary of the RMNS (see address below) and must be submitted six months in advance of the annual meeting in order to be considered for membership that year.